RizkyRajitha/linkin/CONTRIBUTING.md

 3. Colors (form that holds color details) [colorform.js](./components/colorform.js)
 4. Fonts (form that holds font details) [fontform.js](./components/fontform.js)
 5. Link Data (a form that configures links and their respective details, this form have it's how API posing to facilitate live refresh in links) [linksform.js](./components/linksform.js)
+6. Social Data (a form that configures **social** links and their respective details, this form have it's how API posing to facilitate live refresh in links) [socialform.js](./components/socialform.js)
-6. Updated Password (a form that updates the password) [passwordchangeform.js](./components/passwordchangeform.js)
+7. Updated Password (a form that updates the password) [passwordchangeform.js](./components/passwordchangeform.js)

 #### Preview